wikimedia/labs-countervandalism-stillalive/README.md

 The example makes it easier to understand.

 ## Example
-So, all in all, this is that it can look like:
+So, all in all, this is what it could look like:
 ```js
 {
 	"parameters": {